Artificial Intelligence Tools

 Early steps

-2. Revise your academic integrity policy statement in your syllabus.
-Consider including statements that connect your integrity policy to the ethical standards of a professional industry or network.
-See below for sample language*.
+3. Revise your academic integrity policies in your syllabus: Consider including statements (see Sample syllabus statements sections below) that link your policy to the ethical standards of industry or academic field.

 Additional recommendations

-1. Ensure your students understand expectations: describe the outcomes and/or behaviors that you’re comfortable having students develop using Artificial Intelligence tools from those you are not.
+1. Ensure your students understand expectations: Differentiate the outcomes and behaviors that you’re comfortable having students develop using AI tools from those you are not.
 Include an expectations discussion or syllabus quiz to confirm student understanding aligns with yours.

-2. Explicitly describe both what is and what is not allowed on every assignment.
+2. Explicitly describe what is and is not allowed on every assignment.
 Include a statement as to why.
-Provide specific instructions and/or prompts that will be helpful in appropriately using Artificial Intelligence tools, like ChatGPT.
+Provide specific instructions and prompts that will help students appropriately use AI tools.

-3. Require process documentation (production of images, video, visual representations, handwritten process documentation, or use of a specific tool) as part of an assignment submission.
+3. Require process documentation: Production of images, video, visual representations, handwritten process documentation, or use of a specific tool, increase the resiliency of an assignment to completion with GenAI.

-4. Revise assignments to encourage unique aspects/choice of students.
+5. Revise assignments to encourage unique aspects/choice of students.
 Ask students to weave in findings from previous assignments or details from prior discussion assignments.
-Encourage their agency, interests, and creative pursuits.
+Encourage students to engage their agency, interests, and creative pursuits in assessments.

-6. Include a required reflection component with major assignments prompting students to describe their process.
-Alternatively, at key points in the term ask students to describe the challenges of working with new Artificial Intelligence tools and how they worked ethically to produce work in the course.
+6. Required reflection: Include a required reflection component with major assignments prompting students to describe their process.
+Alternatively, at key points in the term, ask students to describe the challenges of working with new AI tools and how they ethically produced work in the course.

-7. Include explanation of the importance of learning and knowing foundational skills/concepts.
+7. Importance of knowing foundational concepts: Include an explanation of the importance of learning and knowing foundational skills/concepts.
 Provide terminology and basic concept quizzes as no/low point opportunities for students to self-assess.
 Create a companion assignment that asks for their reflection about their performance.

-8. Provide a low-stakes warm-up activity on AI tools allowed/required in your course.
+8. Low-stakes warm-up activity: Provide a low-stakes warm-up activity on AI tools allowed/required in your course.

-9. Continue conversations with colleagues, and revise even small aspects of your course regularly.
+9. Converse with colleagues: Continue conversations with colleagues, and revise even small aspects of your course regularly.
 Stay in touch with teaching and learning centers on your campus (Ecampus, Center for Teaching and Learning).

 Assignment redesign ideas